+This paper is the first to provide causal evidence of the effect of a largely unconditional cash transfer on support for incumbent party in a high-income country.
 Our findings indicate that the effects of the cash transfers operated mainly through increases in families' incomes, and these effects were especially strong in smaller and poorer municipalities.
-The additional votes for the ruling party came mostly from new voters coming off the sidelines, and to a much smaller extent from voters who had previously voted for other parties.
+Around one-third of additional votes for the ruling party came from new voters coming off the sidelines, and the remaining electoral gains were due to voters who had previously voted for other parties.
 Our results suggest that the effects of the program were not entirely driven by instrumental motives but were associated with a deeper sense of identification with the ruling party.
 Specifically, we found that the effects were virtually the same for all types of elections, and were particularly strong as measured by support for the politicians responsible for the implementation of the program.
 We ruled out other mechanisms through which the program might have affected electoral outcomes, such as better local labor market conditions, changing social norms, and the provision of public goods.
 The main findings were shown to be robust to a number of sensitivity checks.

-Thi study's results are in line with previous literature that reported positive effects on electoral outcomes for parties that have implemented social transfer programs.
-While most of this literature has focused on transfers in developing or middle-income countries, our findings confirm that cash transfers can generate increased support for the government of a high-income country as well.
-We have no reason to believe that these effects are limited to populist parties.
+This study's results are in line with previous literature that reported positive effects on electoral outcomes for parties that have implemented conditional cash transfer programs.
+However, we show that the elasticity of voting in the case of the largely unconditional cash transfer program studied in this paper is lower than for conditional cash transfers studied in the past.
+Hence, it seems that targeting poorest voters with means-tested transfers is a more cost-effective way to obtain additional votes than distributing transfers to citizens regardless of their income.
+We have no reason to believe that the estimated positive effects are limited to populist parties.
 Indeed, recent studies have shown that mainstream parties have benefited from implementing redistributive policies in the past (Acemoglu et al., 2021; Caprettini, Casaburi, and Venturini, 2021).
 Nevertheless, in the context of Poland, we have shown that the introduction of a generous cash transfer program allowed the populist government to stay in power, and to further dismantle the independence of the courts, the freedom of the media, and minority rights.